africker/surface/README.md

 ---------
 ### Unix like system

-On Mac or Linux set `surface.py` to be executable:
+On Mac or Linux set `surface.py` to be executable at the command line using Terminal:

 `chmod u+x surface.py`

 Create a directory to store output.